slanderthedev/pwnMy/README.md

 There is no estimated time of arrival at this point.
 We're doing our best with development, and we're getting closer to a release every day.

-### How does manticore differ from other jailbreaks?
+### How does Etcetera differ from other jailbreaks?

 We are trying to make it completely customizable, configurable (Selectable APT GUI etc.), and dynamic.
 There’s also a #suggestions channel in our discord (below), where you can send your suggestions to us and we can consider implementation.

-### What iOS Versions/Devices are supported by Manticore?
+### What iOS Versions/Devices are supported by Etcetera?

 We currently support all iOS versions from iOS 14.0 to 14.3, as well as all devices, including A14.

-### What package manager will Manticore use?
+### What package manager will Etcetera use?

 We're planning on selectable package managers including Sileo, Cydia, Installer, and Zebra.